cvn-intern/PTQuiz/README.md

 ## II/ Non-functional Requirements
   ### Performance
-  The app should respond quickly to user inputs and load questions without noticeable delay.
+  The app can respond quickly to user inputs and load questions without noticeable delay.
   ### Scalability
-  The system should be able to handle a large number of concurrent users without degradation in performance.
+  The system can handle a large number of concurrent users without degradation in performance.
 (100 users in time)
   ### Security
   Users only access one device at a time.
   ### Cross-platform Compatibility
-The app should work across various devices and browsers.
+The app can work across various devices and browsers.

 ## III/ Target users
 The target users are individuals who enjoy online games, specifically those that test knowledge or allow for learning new information in a fun and competitive way.
 This may include students, educators, trivia enthusiasts,...